15 Email Etiquette Rules You Should Follow At Workplace

 3. Maintain a professional tone

 More important than what you say is how you say it.
-To follow email etiquette, keep your tone friendly and polite when writing emails.
+To follow email etiquette, the best way is keep your tone friendly and polite when writing emails.

 4. Keep the copy clear and concise

 When writing the copy of your email, it's best to start with the core message first and then explain the context of why you are sending the email.
 Avoid writing long emails with too many paragraphs.
-Instead, you can use bullets to keep it concise and legible.
+Instead, you can use bullets to send important information in a concise and legible manner.

 5. Mark recipients in the appropriate tags